ministryofjustice/intranet/.github/README.md

 ### Allowed IPs

-The first process in handling a subrequest to `/auth/verify` is comparing the client's IP address to a list of know allowed IP ranges.
+The first step in handling a subrequest to `/auth/verify` is comparing the client's IP address to a list of know allowed IP ranges.

 To achieve this efficiently, the `ngx_http_geo_module` module is used.